hansemannn/titanium-googlemaps/README.md

 mapView.addCircle(circle);
 ```

+You can get a list of all currently added circles by using `mapView.circles`;

 ### Clustering

 You can cluster multiple items by using the Clustering API.

 First, create a few cluster items using the `ClusterItem`: